saddington/yen-handbook/README.md

 4. [Sterling Road VC](https://www.sterlingroad.com/)
 5. [Service Provider Capital](http://www.serviceprovidercapital.com/)

-We also have a top-flight group of Angel Investors who act as both advisors and personal friends.
+We also have a top-flight group of Angel Investors consisting of advisors and close friends.